Using Social Media: Blogs

-- Consider search engine optimization by adding a set of keywords related to your blog post.
-This strategy will increase the probability that your blog post will show up in search engines.
+- Add a set of keywords related to your blog post.
+This will increase the probability that your blog post will show up in search engines.
 You can search for keywords using Google Trends.

-- Always include a relevant visual in your blog post.
-Internet users continue to become more and more drawn to visual content, as shown through their engagement activity on various social media platforms, such as Facebook and Instagram.
+- Always include a relevant visual in your blog post, as users are more drawn to visual content.
 To illustrate your points in the post, use your own photos or videos, low-cost stock photos, or photos from Flickr's Creative Commons.

 - Use the #CommunitiesTalk hashtag throughout your blog post and in your posts on social media.
 This will encourage your readers to search for and use the hashtag in their own content.

-- Headline Analyzer—Gives a quick, free assessment of a headline's structure, grammar, and readability.
+- Coschedule—Gives a quick, free assessment of a headline's structure, grammar, and readability.

 - Hemingway—Highlights long or hard to read sentences.

 - Grammarly—Catches common grammatical mistakes often overlooked by Microsoft Word.

 - Canva—Creates images and graphics for your blog posts to give them dimension and visual interest.

 - Blog Title Generator—Stumped for content or need ideas on a particular topic?
-Enter keywords for blog post content and title suggestions.
+Enter keywords for blog post suggestions.

 - Airtable—Organizes workflow and editorial calendars for blog content.